Rappahannock Community College 2017-2018 Governance Committee

 Expectation: The Title IX Committee provides education, awareness, and leadership to the College community on areas related to Title IX, assuring that processes and procedures safeguard all students and employees, and each constituent is aware of how to report and follow up on issues.

-- Recommend methods to extend awareness and training for Title IX concerns.
+- Assure methods to extend awareness and training for Title IX concerns with employees and

 Expectation: This committee will convene to assure that RCC institutionalizes aspects of the VCCS Environmental Sustainability Report, adheres to elements of Executive Order 19 (2010), and involves the college community in RCC sustainability efforts.